MoyasiGinko/Saloon-Web-App/README.md

 This repository contains the source code and documentation for a salon web application.
 The application is designed to provide a seamless experience for both clients and administrators.
 Below you'll find information about the frontend design architecture, client-view features, admin-view features, and the backend server tasks to be completed.

+## Objectives

+The project aims to develop a versatile website that serves as both an e-commerce platform and a reservation system, catering to the needs of both shop owners and customers alike.
+This multi-functional site will function as an open marketplace, allowing various vendors to showcase and sell their products or services while providing customers with a seamless shopping and reservation experience.

+The primary focus of the project is to create two distinct sides: an Admin side and a Client side.
+The Admin side will empower shop owners with robust tools and features to manage their businesses effectively.
+This includes functionalities such as inventory management, order processing, analytics, and customer relationship management.
+The Admin side serves as the backbone of the platform, enabling shop owners to streamline their operations and drive business growth.

+On the other hand, the Client side of the website is designed to offer an intuitive and engaging experience for customers.
+It provides easy navigation, product browsing, reservation booking, secure payment processing, and personalized recommendations.
+Customers can explore a wide range of products or services from different vendors, make purchases, and schedule reservations effortlessly.
+The Client side aims to enhance user satisfaction and loyalty by delivering a seamless and enjoyable shopping experience.

+Overall, the theme of the project revolves around creating a dynamic and inclusive online marketplace that fosters connections between shop owners and customers.
+By providing a comprehensive platform that caters to the needs of both parties, the project aims to drive business growth, promote entrepreneurship, and enrich the online shopping experience for all stakeholders involved.

 ## Frontend Design Architecture

 The frontend design architecture is structured to cater to both client and admin views, with separate home index pages for each.
 Here [visit the client](todo-client.md) documention for more details.